anycable/anycable/docs/non_rails.md

 AnyCable can be used without Rails, thus allowing you to use ActionCable-like functionality in your app.

+> Learn how to use AnyCable with Hanami in the ["AnyCable off Rails: connecting Twilio streams with Hanami"](https://evilmartians.com/chronicles/anycable-goes-off-rails-connecting-twilio-streams-with-hanami) blog post.

 ## Requirements

 - Ruby >= 2.7